-I re-made my neighbor's tried-and-true recipe over and over until the gluten-free and dairy-free blueberry muffins tasted exactly how I remembered them!
-There were no fewer than 9 trials with two different gluten-free flours to get them just right.
+For this recipe, I re-made my childhood neighbor's tried-and-true recipe over and over until the gluten-free blueberry muffins tasted exactly how I remembered them.
+I experimented with two different gluten-free flours and many recipe trials to get them just right.
+I am so excited to share the tasty results with you here!

 Why you'll LOVE these Gluten-Free Blueberry Muffins: